thoughtful-web/settings-page-wp/CONTRIBUTING.md

 This library's code follows certain standards and practices.

 1. WordPress Coding Standards, with the exception that PHP class file names follow the PSR-4 format.
-2. No production dependencies.
-3. Stick to the founding principles:
+3. Principles:
    a.
 Secure defaults
    b.
+No production dependencies
+   b.
 Minimal time to implement
    c.
 Simplicity where possible

+See [Development Installation and Notes](./docs/development.md) for information related to setting up the library for development purposes.

 Thank you!
 *Zach Watkins*